How to Select a CRM for Your Business

 Technology may not be your expertise, but knowing your business is.
 Do take a good look at expert reviews – or bring in a consultant – to review the technology; but only after you’ve made sure the system you’re looking at can support your business objectives.

-Cloud technology may be everywhere, but it’s also one of the buzzwords software developers (or, rather, their sales teams) use.
+Artificial Intelligence and Machine Learning technology seems to be everywhere, as these are the buzzwords of the day software developers (or, rather, their sales teams) use.
 Technology should serve the tasks needed to be done.
 Avoid technology that’s for its own sake or for a better-looking marketing sheet.

 All the above can be summed up in the difference between buying something and working with someone.